ZerpRedgrave/StringHC/README.md

 # Contribution and Request
 You can Contribute if you have a spare time and Request anytime as long i have a spare time to work on.
 Additionally, If you have a problem regardling about the Library please report it immediately.
+Please be careful.
+HolyC in TempleOS is not stable yet and it can crashed the OS into a kernel panic, freeze or crashed completely.
+It is not my fault nor Mr. Terry itself.
+Sometimes its kinda buggy to execut if you don't know how to use it so be careful.